I was talking to him over the phone.

 How did you learn your mother tongue?
 Had your started when you were a small child?
 No, you started learning by listening to your parents, family members, and other people.

-Listening to people helped you familiarize with the language and you started imitating them.
+Listening to people helped you familiarise with the language, and you started imitating them.

 So, remember this: